andreadeoli/web-mpc/README.md

 ## Local machine installation

-This project uses `vagrant`, which can be installed with `sudo apt install vagrant` along with a VMM such as VirtualBox.
+This project uses `vagrant`, which can be installed with `sudo apt install virtualbox vagrant`.
 To load the vagrant and ssh into the vagrant vm:
 ```
 vagrant up && vagrant ssh
 ```